taowen/vite-howto/packages/SSR/share-index-html/README.md

 * to enable HMR, browser will auto refresh, do not need to manually F5 refresh
 * to inject `<link rel="stylesheet">` and other preload

+This setup will be useful, if we distinguish server component and client component.
+It is not same page render twice, one in server, one in client.
+But it is a page rendered in two sequential stages, server renders what is can render, and client builds upon server generated html, and render client component.

 ## DX Problems

 dev server should auto reload the node.js server when we have changed the source. nodemon can monitor soure code change and restart node process, but it takes time to restart.
 It would be nice to make the change without process restart.